sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Interactively within the User Interface
 ------------------------------------------

-Workflows can be executed from the browser by going into the Execute Page of the workflow.
+Workflows can be executed from the browser by going into the Execute page of the workflow.

 .. figure:: ../../../_assets/user-guide/workflow/4.PNG